fisodd/www-fisodd-com/content/post/right-place.rst

-Starting alone, creating a new lab out of a basement storeroom, we built a team that would soon include a dozen people directly measuring all sorts of phone and tablet devices, working with dozens of partners across the country to generate some of the most reactive reports to be presented to the executive team.
+Starting alone, creating a new lab out of a basement storeroom, we built a team that would soon include a dozen people directly measuring all sorts of phone and tablet devices, working with dozens of partners across the country to generate some of the most hotly debated reports to be presented to the executive team.
 Our conclusions were controversial but we had done the work to make our measurements both robust and representative, so when the boardroom arguments erupted